Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 The rebate application for any cooling-only system or heat pump installed before the end of 2017 must be received by CMLP within one year of the equipment purchase date in order to be eligible for a rebate.

-CMLP is changing to monthly billing for two reasons:
+CMLP changed to monthly billing for two reasons:

 Yes, CMLP offers several rebate programs: